microsoft/BotFramework-Composer/docs/interruptions.md

 |Bot:   | Here's the joke you asked for                                             |
 |Bot:   | ... ''' ...                                                               |

+<a id="s-g-11"></a>

+> [SDK-feature-gap] Painful to have an intent event that shorts consultation - this is the intent(s) that detect entities for turn.n conversations.

+<a id="s-g-12"></a>

+> [SDK-feature-gap] We should auto-save recognized entities but need to account for doing it only on known intents - e.g. we do not want to over-write entities detected with `interruption` intent since that might not be applicable/ relevant

+<a id="s-g-13"></a>

+> [SDK-feature-gap] Is it the right behavior to start an instance of a dialog everytime?
+E.g. with consultation, if the root dialog's recognizer fires the active child's intent, we will start another instance of the child instead of resuming the instance of that child that's already in the stack.

 <a id="s-g-6"></a>

 > [SDK-feature-gap] Our current EditSteps action does not model well since it is unclear if all recognized intent actions need to be wrapped in EditSteps (due to consultation bubbling)